 - keep separate glasses, cups, dishes, eating utensils, towels, and bedding if sharing a house with others

 - clean and disinfect surfaces, such as doorknobs, counters, remote controls, phones, keyboards, bathroom surfaces, or tables frequently

-People who have symptoms of coronavirus infection should continue to self-isolate and follow these guidelines for 14 days, even if they begin to feel healthy.
+People who have symptoms of coronavirus infection should continue to self-isolate and follow these guidelines for

-If a person is caring for someone with early symptoms of coronavirus infection, they should ensure they follow guidelines to protect themselves and the care receiver.
+If a person is caring for someone with early symptoms of coronavirus infection, they should ensure they follow

 These can include: